alugowski/matrepr/README.md

 * `Driver`: Declares what types are supported and supplies an adapter.
   * `get_supported_types`: This declares what types are supported, as strings to avoid unnecessary imports.
   * `adapt(A)`: Returns a `MatrixAdapter` for a matrix that this driver supports.
-* `MatrixAdapter`.
-A common interface for extracting relevant matrix data.
-MatRepr supports three kinds, only one needs to be implemented:
+* Implement any of these `MatrixAdapter` classes:
-  * `MatrixAdapterRow`: is able to efficiently read a selected row.
+  * `MatrixAdapterRow`: for structs able to efficiently read a selected row.
-  * `MatrixAdapterCol`: is able to efficiently read a selected column.
+  * `MatrixAdapterCol`: for structs able to efficiently read a selected column.
-  * `MatrixAdapterCoo`: is able to extract a portion of the matrix as tuples.
+  * `MatrixAdapterCoo`: for structs able to extract a portion of the matrix as tuples.

 See [matrepr/adapters](matrepr/adapters) for details.